SRNV/Ogone/src/docs/async.README.md

 # Async Components

-Ogone supports Async Components (AC).
-AC are those components that are waiting for all promises internals or externals to be resolved before rendering.
+Ogone supports Async Components.
+Async Components are those components that are waiting for all promises internals or externals to be resolved before rendering.

-6 features rules an AC
+6 features rules an Async Component

     - type="async"
     - --await